psychemedia/island-storynotes/carus-wilson/13-the-new-church.md

 ```

-Advertisements announcement the layin gof the foundation stone appeared in the local press, and tickets were sold for seats from which the cermeony could be observed in order to raise additional funds for the rebuilding works.
+Advertisements announcement the laying of the foundation stone appeared in the local press, and tickets were sold for seats from which the cermeony could be observed in order to raise additional funds for the rebuilding works.

 ```{admontion} Seats affording a view of the ceremony
 :class: dropdown